dieterich-lab/MiMB_JACUSA2_chapter/README.md

                       pt2: [1,2,3,4,6]

-Please check JACUSA2 [manual](https://github.com/dieterich-lab/JACUSA2) for more details on how to use parameters.
+Please check JACUSA2 [manual](https://github.com/dieterich-lab/JACUSA2) for more details on how to use JACUSA2 parameters.

-- Run JACUSA2_call2 rule to call variants using paired conditions.
+- Run `JACUSA2_call2` rule to call variants using paired conditions.
 ```
 $ snakemake --cores all jacusa2_call2
 ```
 The output is a file called `Cond1vsCond2Call2.out` under `./output/{label}/jacusa` and filtered BAM files under `./output/{label}/bam`.

-- Run get_features rule to preprocess JACUSA2 call2 output and extract features.
+- Run `get_features` rule to preprocess JACUSA2 call2 output and extract features.
 ```
 $ snakemake --cores all get_features
 ```
 The output is an R object `features.rds` under `./output/{label}/features/`.

-- Run get_pattern rule to learn patterns representing m6A modification.
+- Run `get_pattern` rule to learn patterns representing m6A modification.
 ```
 $ snakemake --cores all get_pattern
 ```
 The output is an R object `NMF.rds` containing the factorization result, including basis and coefficient matrices, plus, plots showing the rank selection result.
 The output is under `./output/{label}/pattern/`.
-Implicitly, training and test set files (resp. `train_features.rds`, `test_features.rds`) are created under `features' folder and, subsequently, used for the learning model.
+Implicitly, training and test set files (resp. `train_features.rds`, `test_features.rds`) are created under `features` folder and, subsequently, used for the learning model.

 For the testing example, `train_features.rds` is supposed to contain 1905 sites.

-- Run visualize_pattern rule to predict modified sites
+- Run `visualize_pattern` rule to predict modified sites
 ```
 $ snakemake --cores all visualize_pattern
 ```
-The output is a set of figures representing barplots for the produced patterns, in addition to the pattern scoring barplots and heatmap of NMF resulting matrices, The output can be found under `./output/{label}/pattern/viz/`.
+The output is a set of figures representing barplots for the produced patterns, in addition to the pattern scoring barplot and heatmap of NMF resulting matrices.
+The outputs can be found under `./output/{label}/pattern/viz/`.

-For the testing example, the scoring pattern will look like the following barplots.
+For the testing example, the scoring of patterns will look like the following barplot.

 <p align="center">
   <img src="https://github.com/dieterich-lab/MiMB_JACUSA2_chapter/blob/main/img/pattern_scores.png?raw=true" width="300">